 We were all alone in the airport.
 It was almost totally empty except for us.
 We played some card games to spend the time and I got American fast-food for the first time in 16 months.

 Most of the elders flew to Salt Lake City, but I stayed with an elder going to Arizona.
-We flew to Dallas, Texas where we meet a lot of other missionaries coming back from countries like Brazil and Mexico.
+We flew to Dallas, Texas where we met a lot of other missionaries coming back from other missions in Brazil and Mexico.
 They were really surprised that I was coming back from Cameroon.

 Then I flew back to my native Newport Beach, California and was greeted by my parents and grandma.
 I was dirty and felt gross.
 I hadn’t taken a shower in 3 whole days and I had slept in the same clothes for 2 days.